linetonthat/appstore_scraping/README.md

 * How to build a spider where the requests have headers and deal with responses in JSON format
     - How to easily visualize the tree structure of a JSON format (thanks to: https://jsonformatter.org/json-viewer)
     - How to decode parameters from a URL in order to tidy up the code (thanks to: https://meyerweb.com/eric/tools/dencoder/)
 ---
-Next steps:
+## On-going activities:

-* Review the settings of my spiders to ensure gentle scraping (so far, I've been selecting pages with limited amount of data to scrape on purpose)
+* Review the settings of my spiders to ensure gentle scraping (so far, I've been selecting pages with limited amount of data to scrape on purpose) :
+    - Followed the guidance from Scrapy blog (https://blog.scrapinghub.com/2016/08/25/how-to-crawl-the-web-politely-with-scrapy) and updated my settings.
+    * Identify relevant apps (so far, couldn't find an app search menu outside the appstore app...)
+ - Not sure, it could be automated, after reading robots.txt from Google store and App store, since I've read "Disallow: /store/search" and "Disallow: /work/search".
+Need to check

+---
+## Next steps:

 * Build two distinct spiders:
     1. One to collect app features and description across a range of apps
     2. One to collect reviews for a specific app
-* Identify relevant apps (so far, couldn't find an app search menu outside the appstore app...)
 * Investigate "live" apps: Are apps still maintained?
 Downloaded?
 * Have a look at the review texts (strange feeling when reading some of them)
 * Investigate how to automate data extraction from text reviews